doctorgu/FileUpload.js/README.md

 - uploadId: Element id of container for file and button

+- listIdUpload: Element id of container for upload file list

-- listId: Element id of container for upload and download file list
+- listIdDownload: Element id of container for download file list

 - url: Post URL of upload

 - useZip: Compress all selected files to zip format and upload it (Need [jszip.js](https://stuk.github.io/jszip/))

 - useDrop: Enable drag & drop files

 - maxNumberOfFiles: Maximum number of files

 - maxSize: Maximum size of files in byte